CIS565-Fall-2017/Project6-Vulkan-Grass-Rendering/README.md

  - Orientation Culling, View Frustum Culling, Distance Culling

 #### Summary
-In this project, you will use Vulkan to implement a grass simulator and renderer.
-You will use compute shaders to perform physics calculations on Bezier curves that represent individual grass blades in your application.
-Since rendering every grass blade on every frame will is fairly inefficient, you will also use compute shaders to cull grass blades that don't contribute to a given frame.
-The remaining blades will be passed to a graphics pipeline, in which you will write several shaders.
-You will write a vertex shader to transform Bezier control points, tessellation shaders to dynamically create the grass geometry from the Bezier curves, and a fragment shader to shade the grass blades.
+In this project, I use Vulkan to implement a grass simulator and renderer.
+I use compute shaders to perform physics calculations on Bezier curves that represent individual grass blades in my application.
+Since rendering every grass blade on every frame will is fairly inefficient, I also use compute shaders to cull grass blades that don't contribute to a given frame.
+The remaining blades will be passed to a graphics pipeline, in which I write several shaders.
+I write a vertex shader to transform Bezier control points, tessellation shaders to dynamically create the grass geometry from the Bezier curves, and a fragment shader to shade the grass blades.

 ## Demo